 MedSAP 2017 Students

 Ljubica Bakic finished high school in Srbac (Bosnia and Herzegovina).
 She is currently enrolled in the Faculty of Medicine at the University of Belgrade.
 Ljubica is a student demonstrator in the subjects histology and embryology, first aid and microbiology.

 She is a (co)author of 15 scientific papers presented at national and international congresses, as well as 2 papers published in medical journals.
 She is a member of a few student organizations where she mostly teaches first aid and surgical suturing.
 She was the State Debate Champion of Bosnia and Herzegovina and she participated in the World Debate Championship.
 Her hobby is singing.

 Anida Ademovic was born in Belgrade, where she finished Third Belgrade Gymnasium.
 Currently she is studying Medicine on the Faculty of Medicine, University of Belgrade.
 She has been four times in a row on a Dean’s list, as one of the best students in the generation.

-Medical institutions will have opportunity to tap into the resources in pre-residency phase, through offering curriculum specific to the specialty needs.
+Medical institutions will have the opportunity to tap into the resources in the pre-residency phase, through offering curriculum specific to the specialty needs.
 By securing high quality mentoring program, medical institutions will develop ability to enhance attractiveness of residency in high demand/low supply areas of specialization.

 Serbian American Chamber of Commerce will enrich its network through sponsoring the program.

-The Serbian American Chamber of Commerce of Houston is a private, non-profit membership organization, founded in 2007 to develop business growth and economic relations between Serbia and the USA
+The Serbian-American Chamber of Commerce of Houston is a private, non-profit membership organization, founded in 2007 to develop business growth and economic relations between Serbia and the USA